 "This is the first time we've been in a situation where the model had to be implemented in a rent-controlled environment," O'Hara said.

 Under state law, tenants of a manufactured home community that is for sale have the right to make an offer that is equal to or better than the sale price.

 Property owner Morgan Management signed a purchase and sales agreement with Real Estate Seekers LLC on Dec.
 27 for $2.73 million.
 Residents plan on matching the current sale price with a loan from ROC USA, but must do so before March 27.
 Such a loan is not yet approved.

-If the residents succeed in their efforts, the park would be incorporated under a nonprofit organization with
+If the residents succeed in their efforts, the park would be incorporated under a nonprofit organization with a board of directors.

 But members of the Mobile Home Rent Control Board weren't sure Monday how they could accommodate the residents' request for a rent increase of an undetermined amount and how to help facilitate the purchase of the park from Morgan Management.

 "This model doesn't fit with how the board operates," Chair Wayne Wilkinson said.
 "The way we are set up is the petitioner petitions us for an increase, but the board sets the rate."

 While the majority of the board was supportive of the residents' plan, they were hesitant to take action at Monday's meeting, and decided to take the issue up again in a meeting Wednesday, March 13.